sonal2223/sonal2223/README.md

 Hi, I’m Sonal Kumbhar 👋

 🎓 I am currently pursuing my Bachelor of Technology in Information Technology.
-💻 I have a strong foundation in software development with hands-on project experience.
 👨‍💻 Proficient in Java, C++, and C for application development.
 🌐 Skilled in HTML, CSS, and RESTful APIs for building responsive web applications.
 ⚙️ Experience with Spring Boot, Hibernate, JDBC, and MySQL for backend development.